NavyaG-lab/Tech-writer/onboarding/introduction.md

   ![](https://static.notion-static.com/c5d12ddcbd2f45c1a76f6a6515fe6526/Screenshot_2017-12-01_13-53-31.png)

-6. Select the Java SDK that is installed in your machine.
-If you don't have one, click in **NEW** and select from your local machine.
+6. Select the Java SDK that is installed on your machine.
+If you don't have one, click on **NEW** and select from your local machine.

   ![](https://static.notion-static.com/7a4b466d0c1a4ce1be1bf78122f7abc0/Screenshot_2017-12-01_13-56-33.png)